upper/upper.io/upper-docs/upper.io/v2/content/mysql/index.md

 The `mysql` adapter for [MySQL][2] wraps the `github.com/go-sql-driver/mysql` driver written by [Julien Schmidt][1].

+## Basic use

+This page showcases the particularities of the [MySQL][2] adapter, if you're new to upper-db, you should take a look at the [getting started][3] page first.

+After you're done with the introduction, reading through the [examples][4] is highly recommended.

 ## Installation

 Use `go get` to download and install the adapter: